 Emma specialises in inquests and inquiries, public law, human rights and civil liberties and personal injury.
 She was appointed to the Attorney General’s C Panel of Counsel in 2014 and was elevated to the B Panel in September 2018.

 Emma undertakes advisory, written and court work in personal injury matters.
-She acts for both claimants and defendants in employers’ liability claims as well as general negligence actions.

 For more information email firstname.lastname@example.org